Noeska/illegiblesemantics/projects/proj-2.md

 </li>
 </ul>

-Here's another fun though not widely known fact for you: **Bestial Mockery**'s 2005 *Attack of the Morbid Coven* is the very first album cover I (under my then-moniker Attar) ever worked on.
+Here's another fun though not widely known fact for you: **Bestial Mockery**'s 2005 split album with **Unholy Massacre**, *Attack of the Morbid Coven*,  is the very first album cover I (under my then-moniker Attar) ever worked on.

 Take me back to the [top](#top)